dishathakurata/Java-DSA/README.md

 Prog6: Write a Program to implement Binary Search using a recursive function.
 Prog7: Write a Program to reverse an array using a recursive function.
 Prog8: Write a Program to calculate the length of the string using a recursive function.

+Assignment 4: Queue
+Prog1: Write a program to implement a Queue class (use a list to store the elements of the Queue).
+[Implement Queue Overflow and Underflow by Exception].
+Write a method to check two Queue are carrying similar elements or not.
+(Repetition of the elements are not consider)
+Prog2: Write a menu driven program to implement a circular queue (use an array to store the elements of the queue).
+You can follow any one of the schemes A circular list with front and rear indices and one position left vacant.
+Or, A circular list with front and rear indices and an integer variable counting entries
+Prog3: Write a menu driven program to implement a deque using list.
+Call the two ends of the deque left and right and write four C functions, remvLeft, remvRight, insrtLeft, insrtRight to remove and insert elements at the left and right ends of the deque.
+Make sure that the routines work properly for empty deque and that they detect overflow and underflow